ASPET presents the following special lectures each year during the ASPET Annual Meeting at Experimental Biology.

 Created in 1999 as the ASPET-Ray Fuller Symposium Series, it envisioned bringing together scientists from academia and industry in an environment that would foster the free interchange of information.
 Each symposium bridged the bench to bedside gap and participation by post-docs and young scientists was encouraged.

 The format changed in 2005 to a neuroscience plenary lecture followed by a complementary symposium held during the ASPET Annual Meeting at Experimental Biology.
-The Ray Fuller Lecture and the Ray Fuller Symposium are selected by the ASPET Program Committee and are presented in even-numbered years.
+Starting in 2018, the Ray Fuller Lecture and the Ray Fuller Symposium will be sponsored by the ASPET Division for Translational and Clinical Pharmacology.
+It is presented in even-numbered years.

 Past Ray Fuller Lectures in the Neurosciences

 View a list of all past Ray Fuller lectures.

 The Norman Weiner Lecture was established in memory of Dr. Norman Weiner, past ASPET President and chair of the Department of Pharmacology at the University of Colorado.
 It is in honor of his many contributions to both ASPET and to pharmacology research and education.

 Dr. Weiner, President of ASPET from 1986–1987, served ASPET in many capacities, including chair of the Board of Publications Trustees, councilor, and secretary/treasurer.
 Despite suffering a debilitating stroke in 1987 while chairing a meeting for ASPET, he returned to his professorship at the University of Colorado and with the help of his devoted wife, Diana, faithfully attended every ASPET meeting until his death in 2009.